coyote240/home-cluster/README.md

 * Experiment with adding a storage provider via a network NFS share
 * Install and configure Tekton and other tools via automatic deployment
 * Assemble a build pipeline for compiling Rust binaries for ARM
+* Leverage the k3s Helm CRD
+* Ingress using Traefik

 My project today consists of a single k3s node.
 I have questions I would like to answer that may or may not be done today: